 No, you cannot put gasoline in a Tesla vehicle.
 Tesla vehicles are electric cars, and the only fuel they use is electricity.
-There’s no engine, no transmission system, no fuel tank and no tailpipe.
-The car relies entirely on a Li-ion battery pack to power the electric motors, the whole system and entertainment features in the cabin.
+There's no engine, no transmission system, no fuel tank and no tailpipe.
+The car relies entirely on a Li-ion battery pack to power the electric motors, the whole system and the entertainment features in the cabin.

 Now, the electricity you use to charge your Li-ion batteries on a Tesla could be sourced from gasoline indirectly using a generator burning fuel.
 However, that’s as inefficient as it could be, compared to using electricity directly or using an ICE vehicle (using petrol or diesel) itself.

 The bottom line is that you can’t put gas in a Tesla as there’s no need for it.

 Where Do You Put Fuel in a Tesla?

 As you would have figured by now, the short answer to this question is that you don’t.
 Tesla vehicles are battery-powered and use electricity, unlike the ICE vehicles that are powered by dinosaur fuel.